 That's right.
-But as we said earlier, we still do not know many details about the digital rupee.
-One of the main reasons why the RBI is going to launch a digital rupee is that India doesn't want to miss the virtual currency bandwagon.
-The government has realised, like most of us, that virtual currency is here to stay.
-Love it or hate it but you can't ignore it.
-So instead of denying the existence of virtual currency, the government has decided to launch one of its own.
-And
+But as we said earlier, we still do not know many details going to launch a digital rupee is that India doesn't want to miss the most of us, that virtual currency is here to stay.
+Love it or hate it but currency, the government has decided to launch one of its own.
+And unlike the regular rupee, you won't need a bank account to transfer